AdobeDocs/mobile-services.fr-FR/help/ios/metrics.md

 >[!TIP]
 >
->Les exceptions sont fournies dans la description.
+>Exceptions are provided in the description.

 ### Mesures